FourThievesVinegar/solderless-microlab/docs/assembly-control-unit.md

 ### Putting OS and MicroLab software on an SD card

 1. Install Raspberry Pi Imager onto a computer.
-1. Download our disk image torrent from [our website" SRC="https://fourthievesvinegar.org/microlab/).
+1. Download our disk image torrent from [our website](https://fourthievesvinegar.org/microlab/).
    1. Please continue to seed the torrent!
    1. This image is a version of the OS with the MicroLab software already installed.
       1. The production image already has drivers for the LCD screen installed - you MUST use the touchscreen with the production image.